-As 2019 approaches, digital marketing in real estate is witnessing a dramatic shift.
+As 2019 gets into full swing, digital marketing in real estate is witnessing a dramatic shift.

 There was a time when you could have got away with doing things the same old way you’ve always done them, but that time is long gone.